sharukphoenix/funstreet-gdg/README.md

 > Note: If you set up your project using the Deploy button, you need to clone your own repo instead of this repository.

 Setup and deploy your own project using this template with [Vercel](https://vercel.com).
-All you'll need is your Firebase Public API Key.
+All you’ll need is your Firebase Public API Key.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/git?s=https%3A%2F%2Fgithub.com%2Ftomsoderlund%2Fnextjs-pwa-firebase-boilerplate&env=NEXT_PUBLIC_FIREBASE_API_KEY&envDescription=Enter%20your%20public%20Firebase%20API%20Key&envLink=https://github.com/tomsoderlund/nextjs-pwa-firebase-boilerplate#deploying-with-vercel)